 9. Pistachios (Pista)

-Pistachios are great for dry and flaky skin because they have loads of healthy fat content that moisturises the skin and keeps signs of ageing at bay.
+Pistachios are great for dry and flaky skin because they have loads of healthy fat content that moisturizes the skin and keeps signs of ageing at bay.
 It also contains Vitamin E, an essential nutrient for our skin cells and reduces the risk of sun damage to the skin.
 So, eating pistachios can help you in achieving radiant and healthy skin.

 10. Pine Nuts (Chilgoza)

 The high concentration of vitamins, minerals, and antioxidants in pine nuts makes them incredibly beneficial for your skin.
 Vitamin E and antioxidants work to slow down the ageing process.
 The anti-inflammatory properties of pine nuts make them ideal for sensitive skin types.
 It nourishes the skin and protects it from various conditions.
-It also has excellent moisturising effects on the skin.
+It also has excellent moisturizing effects on the skin.

 When is the Best Time to Eat Dry Fruits and Nuts?

 According to USDA, a 1/2 cup of dry fruit is equal to 1 serving of fresh fruit, and it is recommended to take at least two servings of fruits daily.
 While, the serving sizes for nuts are ½ ounce of nuts (12 almonds, 24 pistachios, seven half walnut).
 Now, let’s find out when to eat dry fruits for maximum benefit: